of Cadence patients say they get the best quality care

 Yes.
 Cadence is an extension of your primary care team.
 You will still see your primary care physician as you normally would, and all of your Cadence vital information will be available to your primary care physician each time you visit with them.

 How do I take my vitals and how often?

 Cadence will provide you with devices that communicate directly with the Cadence team.
 Our devices work like any others that you might already be familiar with.
 You should take your vitals each morning before eating, drinking, or taking any medications.

 Does insurance pay for Cadence?

 Remote patient monitoring is a covered benefit under Medicare.
 Patients may have a monthly copayment or coinsurance depending on their insurance plan.
-Our on-site enroller at your local clinic can help you better understand the potential cost for you when you meet with them.
+Our Care Team can help you better understand the potential cost for you when you meet with them.